SHASTRA SUMMER WORKSHOP SERIES

 COMPOSING WITH INDIAN RHYTHM

-• Receive intensive training in the fundamentals of Hindustani (North Indian) classical music, focusing on tala (rhythm)
+• Receive intensive training in the rhythmic fundamentals of North Indian classical music.

 • Receive individualized instruction on the best practices for working with Hindustani musicians and incorporating elements of Indian music organically into the music you write.

-• Compose your own concerto for tabla and percussion quartet.
+• Compose and workshop your own concerto for tabla and percussion quartet.